htetoozin/laravel-eloquent-filter/README.md

 ## :inbox_tray: Installation

-Require the package using composer:
+You can install this package via composer using this command:

 ```